One of the most frequently asked questions among individuals new to the sport of triathlon is…

 Not so for the triathlete.

-A triathlete has to hop off the bike, strip off a helmet, pull on some running shoes and take off on a run at any number of distances depending upon the race.
+A triathlete has to hop off the bike, strip off their bike helmet, pull on some running shoes and take off on a run at any number of distances depending upon the race.
 And the speed at which the muscles acclimate to running legs from cycling legs is critical to the outcome of the overall triathlon performance.

 By the mid-to-late 80’s, triathletes at all levels struggled to find a solution to this problem.
 I remember viewing a videotape of the infamous 1988 stand off between Mike Pigg and Mark Allen during the National Championships held on Hilton Head Island.
 During the cycling leg of the race, I notice something very unusual and relatively radical at the time.
 While riding his traditional road frame Pigg was sitting on the forward tip of his saddle…OUCH!